 Some folks prefer a whiteboard option such as Aha!
-Create to sketch out ideas that can be visualized on a timeline.
+Notebooks to sketch out ideas that can be visualized on a timeline.
 Consider starting with Aha!
-Create before giving a roadmapping solution like Aha!
+Notebooks before giving a roadmapping solution like Aha!
 Roadmaps a try.

 Customize a lightweight roadmap in Aha!
-Create.
-Sign up for a free account.
+Notebooks.
+Sign up for a free trial.

 What are different types of product roadmaps?